lehn85/LaserGRBL/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/pools/c/8cQ1Lo4sRA)

 ### Plotter support (lehn85's notes)
-- For plotter use grbl-servo firmware
+- For plotter use: grbl-servo firmware
-- Turn on plotter mode in settings
 - Turn off laser mode with $32 = 0
+- Turn on plotter mode in settings, tab page plotter
+- Also in tab page plotter, set pen up/down command like M3 S0/M3 Sxxx.
+It is expected that Z movement should work, but I don't have a plotter like that.

+### GCode editor window (lehn85's notes)
-- Only Line2line and vectorize works
+- View and edit generated Gcode.
-- In Gcode generation window, Set S-MIN for pen up; S-MAX for pen down.
-It generates M3 S{S-MIN} to lift pen up.
-M3 S{S-MAX} to drop pen down.
-- Future: Working on an option to Z axis to move pen up down

-Also added windows to view generated Gcode
+- Click save to save change and preview changes
+- Future features: flip, rotate, offset, scale all gcode

 ### Existing Features